Phileosopher/commonplace/mind-creativity.md

 # Creativity

+## Why creativity matters

+Creativity is the ability to create, and it usually implies imagination or original ideas.
+While it's often not *new* ideas, it's usually breaking from [expected behavior](habits.md).

+Creativity isn't simply useful: *all* the consistent aspects of [success](success-1_why.md) require creativity.

+People often venerate creativity and imagine it requires talent, but [anyone can be creative](mind-creativity-how.md).
+And, if someone *can* create but they don't, they prevent the rest of us from having an increased [awareness](awareness.md) of the world.

+## The essence of creativity

+[Our minds](understanding.md) are messy, so most creative endeavors (and the creative process) is messy:

+- Creative endeavors and our source of inspiration are [an inherent mystery](unknown.md).
+- Within the human mind, any sense of order is tailored and curated over numerous revisions.
+- Further, any simplicity or elegance comes from even *more* revisions.

 We create when our [decisions](decisions.md) become [actions](mind-creativity-results.md). *All* changes, from the [mind](changes.md) outward to what we can [communicate](language.md) or [build](mind-creativity-results.md), are technically "created" by us.

 Our creations are always borrowing from our environment.
 They may be "[new](image.md)" in form, but they're *always* a remix of something else that has existed in nature.
 However, we are often oblivious to the source material that we borrowed.

-All creations are meant to fulfil a [purpose](purpose.md).
+All creations are meant to fulfill a [purpose](purpose.md).
 Since all purposes require a perceived problem, creativity is whatever we make to "[fix](fix.md)" that problem.

 Creativity is necessary for the [good life](goodlife.md).
 Without creating anything whatsoever, we tend to [feel](mind-feelings.md) boredom and [meaninglessness](meaning.md).